5 UI Components in Atomic Design

 The 5 UI Components of Atomic Design

 Atomic Design is a web design theory pioneered by Brad Frost.
-A student of chemistry, Frost used the basis of the atom to develop the theory.
-In chemistry, several atoms combine to form a single molecule, which can then be combined into a series of progressively larger organisms and molecules.
+A student of chemistry, Frost used the basis of the periodic table to develop this mental model of component-based design and development.
+In chemistry, a group of atoms combine to form a single molecule, which can then be combined into a series of progressively larger molecules and organisms.

 Frost adapts this process as the foundation of his Atomic Design approach.

 In essence, Atomic Design consists of five elements that build on one another.
 They are as follows:

 - Atoms.
 In Atomic Design, as in chemistry, atoms are the basic elements that help inform everything.
 In the world of web applications, atoms are the foundational elements, such as HTML tags, fonts, animations, and color palettes.
 Web design “atoms” can also be less concrete.
 Examples include buttons or forms.

 - Molecules.
 Molecules are the next-largest building block.
 Created by the joining of different atomic elements, molecules are complex by nature.
 Because they’re the product of various atoms, though, it’s possible to break them down, conceptually, into UI elements that are easier to digest.
 Examples of web design molecules include the things that become the backbone of the larger design system, such as form labels or input field.

 - Organisms.
 Atoms combine to form molecules, and groups of molecules form organisms.
 In the world of Atomic Design, organisms are the UI elements that shape both the appearance and functionality of a website.
 They’re also the elements that start to impact user interface.
 The way a developer arranges molecules informs the site experience and the complexity of the finished product.
 Examples of organisms include logos, search fields, and main navigation which together may form a header organism.